hcs64/neon64v2/README.md

 - `regs.inc`: A register file is a tiny address space!

     A few registers are reserved for the 6502 CPU and PPU, so they can keep state in registers across yield; I protect these by not defining their common name.
-This isn't effective on the PPU in this version, but it will come in handy with mid-scanline processing.
 Registers that are dedicated on the CPU are free on the RSP under names like `sp_*`.
 Any regs that are not dedicated will be clobbered on yield.

 - `tlb.asm`: TLB init, static and dynamic (add-only) TLB page allocation.
 New pages are added by CPU init and mappers to swap and mirror banks in CPU address space.